Al Maaden Golf Course

 This par 72 course measures an impressive 6644 metres from the very back tees, which may appear daunting to those of a higher handicap.
 However, thankfully there are plenty of forward tee positions for the more amateur players.
 Undulating fairways, strategically placed bunkers and plenty of water hazards will make sure you stay focused and keep you on your toes.
 The varied terrain of the landscape here also emphasises the challenge the Al Maaden golf course bears.

-This Al Maaden course bears typical Moroccan golf course features; however it also has a distinct Scottish links feel to it which creates interesting play.
+This Al Maaden course has a distinct Scottish links feel, unusal for a Marrakech golf course, to it which creates interesting play.
 With rolling fairways and a relatively flat terrain, this course is easily walkable.
 Golfers are encouraged to bring their A game here with an impressive 104 bunkers strategically placed across the course.
 This course was designed to create the illusion to players that they are playing on an enlarged Moroccan garden, therefore the 5th, 6th, 12th and 18th holes are routed around several geometric water features.

 Bar, Buggy Hire, Changing Facilities, Driving Range, Golf lessons with PGA Professionals, Par 72, Pro Shop, Putting Green, Restaurant, Trolley Hire